benthevining/BenBot/tests/perft/README.md

 As the perft values for various chess positions and depths are known, this is useful for debugging move generation.
 The perft executable can also be timed as a basic form of benchmarking of our move generation functions.

-A set of scripts named `RunPerft<Config>.py` will be generated into the top-level build directory, which will run the perft executable and compare the results to the correct results, which are stored in `PerftResults.json`.
+The custom target named `run_perft` can be built to run the `perft` executable from the starting position at various depths and verify the stats it produces against the known correct data in `PerftResults.json`.